llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 The definition of "global variable" is the one from the [LLVM Language Reference Manual][13] with the following addition.

-The optional `dbg.default` metadata attachment can be used to specify a `DILifetime` as the default lifetime segment of the global variable.
+The optional `dbg.def` metadata attachment can be used to specify a `DIFragment` termed a global variable fragment.
+The location description of a global variable fragment is a memory location description for a pointer to the global variable that references it.

+If a global variable fragment is referenced by more than one global variable `dbg.def` field, then it is not well-formed.
+If a global variable fragment is referenced by the `object` field of a `DILifetime` then it is not well-formed.

 _[Note: Global variables in LLVM exist for the duration of the program.
-The default lifetime can be used to specify the location for that entire duration.
-However, the location of a global variable may exist in a different location for a given part of a subprogram.
-This can be expressed using bounded lifetime segments.
-If the default lifetime segment is specified, it only applies for the program locations not covered by a bounded lifetime segment.
-If the default lifetime segment is not specified, and no bounded lifetime segment covers the program location, then the global variable location is the undefined location description for that program location.]_
+The global variable fragment can be referenced by the `argObjects` field of a computed lifetime segment to specify the location for a `DIGlobalVariable` for that entire program duration.
+However, the global variable may exist in a different location for a given part of the subprogram.
+This can be expressed using bounded lifetime segments for the `DIGlobalVariable`.
+If the computed lifetime segment is specified, it only applies for the program locations not covered by a bounded lifetime segments.
+If the computed lifetime segment is not specified, and no bounded lifetime segment covers the program location, then the `DIGlobalVariable` location is the undefined location description for that program location.
+The bounded lifetime segments of a `DIGlobalVariable` can also reference the global variable fragment.
+This allows the same LLVM global variable to be used for different `DIGlobalVariable`s over different program locations.]_

+> TODO: Should there be a separate `DIGlobalFragment` for this since it is not
+> allowed to have any bounded lifetime segments referencing it?
+Of should a
+> `DIFragment` have a `kind` field that indicates if it is a `computed`,
+> `bounded`, or `global` fragment?

+> TODO: Should the global variable fragment be the location description of the
+> LLVM global variable rather than an implicit location desiption that is a
+> pointer to it?
+That would void needing the `DIOpDeref` when referencing the
+> global variable fragment.
+Seems can use `DIOpAddrOf` if need the address, and
+> all other uses need the location description of the actual LLVM global
+> variable.
+But DWARF has limitations in supporting `DIAddrOf` due to
+> limitations in creating implicit pointer location descriptions.

 ## Metadata